hashicorp/nomad/website/source/docs/vault-integration/index.html.md

 $ vault policy-write nomad-server nomad-server-policy.hcl
 ```

-#### Vault Role Configuration
+#### Vault Token Role Configuration

-A Vault role must be created for use by Nomad.
-The role can be used to manage
+A Vault token role must be created for use by Nomad.
+The token role can be used
-what Vault policies are accessible by jobs submitted to Nomad.
-The policies can
+to manage what Vault policies are accessible by jobs submitted to Nomad.
+The
-be managed as a whitelist by using `allowed_policies` in the role definition or
+policies can be managed as a whitelist by using `allowed_policies` in the token
-as a blacklist by using `disallowed_policies`.
+role definition or as a blacklist by using `disallowed_policies`.

 If using `allowed_policies`, task's may only request Vault policies that are in
 the list.
 If `disallowed_policies` is used, task may request any policy that is